laurynas-biveinis/unodb/README.md

 build if found.
 Currently the diagnostic level for them as well as for compiler warnings is set very high, and can be relaxed, especially for clang-tidy, as need arises.

+To enable Address, Leak, and Undefined Behavior sanitizers, add -DSANITIZE=ON CMake option.

 To invoke include-what-you-use, add -DIWYU=ON CMake option.